 Why did the government pass these rules?

-To help fight financial crime.
+Gather this information helps fight financial crime.
 Legal entities can be abused to disguise involvement in terrorist financing, money laundering, tax evasion, corruption, fraud, and other financial crimes.
 Requiring the disclosure of key individuals who ultimately own or control a legal entity — i.e., the beneficial owners — helps law enforcement investigate and prosecute these crimes and ultimately will keep your business safer.

 Read the federal rules here.